martinDTV/martinDTV/README.md

 - I'm currently working as a web developer at Gobierno Digital in the Secretary of Innovation of Monterrey, NL.
 - Software engineering student.
-- Developing innovative solutions with Python and Typescript.
+- Developing innovative solutions with Python and TypeScript.

 -
 You can also find me on my other account as [@vazquez1240](https://github.com/vazquez1240).